 The village of Niwiska is surrounded by the wild Sandomierz Forests and provided great strategic significance in World War II.
 The Nazis overtook the area and evacuated Niwiska and Blizna to test their experimental V-1 and V-2 missiles.
 The goal was to shift the balance of power with these new weapons.
 The seclusion of the forests made it a perfect location for such tests.
-This isolation also led refugees and partisans to the Niwiska forests for a place to hide and conduct subversive activities.
+This isolation also led refugees and partisans to the Niwiska forests for a place to hide and conduct subversive activities against the Nazis.

 Many of the villagers were in church when the first Nazi bombs struck.
 They were listening to Father Kurek’s homily and were startled by these initial explosions.
 Panic broke out, and the parishioners stumbled over one another as they fled.

-Shortly after that, a decree by the Nazi occupying forces called for a complete evacuation of Niwiska by May 1941.
+A year and a half later, a decree by the Nazi occupying forces called for a complete evacuation of Niwiska by May 1941.
 The people carried only their essential belongings to their new locations in nearby villages.

 The church of St Nicholas was also emptied.
 Three stained glass windows were removed and buried for safety.
 Three bells were hidden from the Nazis, one of which was never discovered by the occupiers and was restored to the church after the war.